James-Yu/LaTeX-Workshop/README.md

 - Workspace-controlled overrides for build root selection and output or auxiliary directory selection in the secure execution path.
 - The internal PDF preview server, browser viewer workflow, reverse or bidirectional viewer messaging, and SyncTeX viewer paths.
 - Texdoc, word count, and math preview panel workflows.
-- External formatter or linter execution paths.
+- External formatter or linter command overrides from workspace settings without an explicit confirmation prompt.
 - Other convenience integrations that expand the executable or network-facing surface without being required for core authoring and compilation.

 ## GitHub